|Quick Facts: School and Career Counselors and Advisors|

 School counselors help students develop academic and social skills.
 Career counselors and advisors help people choose a path to employment.

 School counselors work in public and private schools.
-Career counselors work in colleges, government career centers, and private practice.
-Both types of counselors generally work full time.
+Career counselors and advisors are employed primarily in colleges and universities but also work in career centers and private practice.
+Both types of counselors usually work full time.

-Compare the job duties, education, job growth, and pay of school and career counselors with similar occupations.
+Compare the job duties, education, job growth, and pay of school and career counselors and advisors with similar occupations.